We first became aware of biometric screening or blood screening for cotinine in truckers from a post on TruckingBoards.com.(1)

 LabTestsOnline.org states that the reason for nicotine and cotinine testing is:

-If you know that a biometric screening for cotinine is coming up, you should also make your cessation of tobacco products permanent for your conscience's sake, too.
+If you know that a biometric screening for cotinine is coming up, why would you not make cessation of tobacco products permanent?

 What purpose could a temporary cessation of smoking have other than to "fool" those doing the wellness screening into thinking that your cotinine level is always that low?